-As the Grants Project Coordinator, JA arranges the content building for all the curricula on ASSISTments!
+As a Project Coordinator, JA arranges the content building for all the curricula on ASSISTments!
 Read more about JA's background and passion for education.

 I grew up a very curious boy, in love with dissecting the world to gain understanding of how it all fits together.
 I spent most of my childhood with my bare feet in the soil, mulch and peat of New England woods or splashing around in whatever body of water (or mud) I could find.
 To this day I maintain that spirit of inquiry and my connectedness to nature.
 "I feel so strongly that deep and simple is far more essential than shallow and complex.” ~Fred Rogers.
 I earned my BS in Communications at Worcester State.